Neutron star

 There are thought to be around one billion neutron stars in the Milky Way, and at a minimum several hundred million, a figure obtained by estimating the number of stars that have undergone supernova explosions.
 However, many of them have existed for a long period of time and have cooled down considerably.
-These stars radiate very little electromagnetic radiation; most neutron stars that have been detected occur only in certain situations in which they do radiate, such as if they are a pulsar or a part of a binary system.
-Slow-rotating and non-accreting neutron stars are difficult to detect, due to the absence of electromagnetic radiation; however, since the Hubble Space Telescope's detection of RX J1856.5−3754 in the 1990s, a few nearby neutron stars that appear to emit only thermal radiation have been detected.
+Originally it was thought that neutron stars would be difficult to detect due to low thermal emissions.
+However, it was discovered that spinning stars emit radiation.
+Most neutron stars that have been detected are pulsars or a part of a binary system.

-Neutron stars in binary systems can undergo accretion, in which case they emit large amounts of X-rays.
-During this process, matter is deposited on the surface of the stars, forming "hotspots" that can be sporadically identified as X-ray pulsar systems.
-Additionally, such accretions are able to "recycle" old pulsars, causing them to gain mass and rotate extremely quickly, forming millisecond pulsars.
-Furthermore, binary systems such as these continue to evolve, with many companions eventually becoming compact objects such as white dwarfs or neutron stars themselves, though other possibilities include a complete destruction of the companion through ablation or collision.
+Neutron stars in a binary system with a main sequence star can pull in large amounts of gas from its companion, a process called accretion.
+These binary systems continue to evolve, with many companions eventually becoming compact objects such as white dwarfs or neutron stars themselves, though other possibilities include a complete destruction of the companion through ablation or collision.

 The study of neutron star systems is central to gravitational wave astronomy.
 The merger of binary neutron stars produces gravitational waves and is associated with kilonovae and short gamma-ray bursts.
 In 2017, the LIGO and Virgo interferometer sites observed GW170817, the first direct detection of gravitational waves from such an event.
 Prior to this, indirect evidence for gravitational waves was inferred by studying the gravity radiated from the orbital decay of a different type of (unmerged) binary neutron system, the Hulse–Taylor pulsar.